-I. Property
+9. Property

 - i.
-Unauthorized Use engages in unauthorized use of property, keys, equipment, resources, supplies, buildings, or facilities owned or controlled by the University or The University of Texas - ii.
+Unauthorized Use engages in unauthorized use of property, keys, equipment, resources, supplies, buildings, or facilities owned or controlled by the University or The University of Texas System; - ii.
 Unauthorized Entry engages in unauthorized entry into property, buildings, structures, or facilities owned or controlled by the University or The University of Texas System; - iii.
-Damage damages, defaces, destroys, or tampers with property of the university, property belonging to any student or employee of the university, or property of a visitor to the university; - iv.
+Damage damages, defaces, destroys, or tampers with property of the University, property belonging to any student or employee of the University, or property of a visitor to the University; - iv.
 Water and Fountains enters, remains, or is in the water of any fountain or other artificial body of water on the university campus that is not designed and maintained for recreational or therapeutic purposes; dumps, throws, places, or causes to be placed any material, object, trash, person, animal, waste, or debris in the water of any fountain or other artificial body of water located on the university campus;

-m.
-Technology Misuse
+10. Technology Misuse

-- i. engages in unauthorized or disproportionate use of an information technology resource owned or controlled by the university or The University of Texas System; - ii. engages in unauthorized access or entry into a computer, computer system, network, database, software, or data; - iii. engages in unauthorized downloading, copying, or distribution of computer software or data; - n.
+- i. engages in unauthorized use of an information technology resource owned or controlled by the University or The University of Texas System; - ii. engages in unauthorized access or entry into a computer, computer system, network, database, software, or data; - iii. engages in unauthorized downloading, copying, or distribution of computer software or data; - 11.
 Stalking a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or would cause that person to suffer substantial emotional distress.
-A "course of conduct" means two or more acts in which a person directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens or communicates to or about a person or interferes with a person's property.
-"Reasonable person" means a reasonable person under similar circumstances and with similar identities to the complainant.
-"Substantial emotional distress" means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
-(Please note that "stalking," as defined in Sec.
-11-402(a) (14), is separate from the gender or sex-based stalking rule included in HOP 3-3031.) - o.
-Gambling engages in or offers games of chance for money or other gain;
+(Please note that Stalking here in 11-402(a)(14) is separate from the gender or sex-based stalking rule included in HOP 3-3031.) - i.
+A "course of conduct" means two or more acts, including, but not limited to, acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens or communicates to or about a person or interferes with a person's property. - ii.
+"Reasonable person" means a hypothetical person of average caution and prudence under similar circumstances to the complainant. - iii.
+"Substantial emotional distress" means significant mental suffering or anguish that disrupts or impairs usual functioning.
+It may, but does not necessarily, require medical or other professional treatment or counseling.

-p.
-False and Misleading Information
+12. False and Misleading Information

-- i. engages in the falsification of academic records, including but not limited to altering or assisting in the alteration of any official record of the university or The University of Texas System and submitting false information or omitting requested information that is required for or related to any academic record of the university or The University of Texas System.
-Academic records include, but are not limited to, applications for admission, the awarding of a degree, registration materials, grade change forms, and reporting forms used by the Office of the Registrar; - ii. furnishes false information to or withholds material information from any university official, faculty member, or staff member acting in the course of their duties; - iii. alters or assists in the alteration of any official nonacademic record or document, including parking permits and athletic tickets, of any university office or of The University of Texas System.
+i. engages in the falsification of academic records, including but not limited to altering or assisting in the alteration of any official record of the University or The University of Texas System and submitting false information or omitting requested information that is required for or related to any academic record of the University or The University of Texas System.
+Academic records include, but are not limited to, applications for admission, the awarding of a degree, registration materials, grade change forms, and reporting forms used by the Office of the Registrar;

+- ii. furnishes false information to or withholds material information from any university official, Faculty Member, or staff member acting in the course of their duties; - iii. alters or assists in the alteration of any official nonacademic record or document, including parking permits and athletic tickets, of any university office or of The University of Texas System.

-q.
-Unauthorized Surveillance
+13. Unauthorized Surveillance or Distribution

-- i. engages in surveillance or recording of any type without a person's knowledge or consent in areas where there is a reasonable expectation of privacy; - ii. engages in broadcasting or distribution of a recording or other surveilled material without consent of all involved parties;
+- i. engages in surveillance or recording of any type without the consent of the person or persons being surveilled or recorded in areas where there is a reasonable expectation of privacy; - ii. engages in broadcasting or distribution, without the consent of all involved parties, of a recording or other surveilled material, that meets the definition of Unauthorized Surveillance in Sec.
+11-402(a)(17)(A).

-r.
-Disruptive Conduct
+14. Disruptive Conduct